National-Composites-Centre/CompoST/_sources/Architecture.rst.txt

 .. py:function:: CompositeStandard.FibreOrientationTolerance(Tolerance)

 	:param max_avDiffToNominal:: float - average difference to intended ply orientation based off all sampling points within relimitation

+.. py:function:: CompositeStandard.DrapingSimulation(SimulationData)

+	:param initialDrapePoint: point - location of first intended contact between ply and tool
+	:param plyID: int - ply ID, one DrapingSimulation object for each ply
+	:param newOrientation: float - Prescribed orientation of ply at the initial draping location
+	:param maxShearAngle: float - maximum predicted shear angle in the full ply
+	:param acceptedDarts: list of `Line` objects - list of lines indicating accepted locations for darts
+	:param drapeDirections: list of `Spline` objects - list of splines indicating draping directions, only one spline is to be provided in the list if only initial draping direction matters
+	:param drapeMesh: `AreaMesh` - this mesh object corresponds to drapped ply, and is used for mapping shear angles
+	:param mappedShearAngles: list of floats - list of shear angles ordered according to elements in drapeMesh

 .. py:function:: CompositeStandard.Stage(BaseModel)